rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

 You can find more information about Docker install [here](https://docs.docker.com/install/).

 ### Install RSKj Using Docker
-To install an RSK node using Docker:
+To install an Rootstock node using Docker:

 1. Download the RSKj Dockerfiles and `supervisord.conf` from the [artifacts repo](https://github.com/rsksmart/reproducible-builds/tree/master/rskj/6.0.0-arrowhead) or pull the image from [Docker Hub](https://hub.docker.com/r/rsksmart/rskj).